 Ah, history!
 Ah, incarnation!
 Such a messy business.

 Benjamin Goossen’s provocative and insightful interrogation of what it means for Anabaptist-Mennonites to celebrate their history must ultimately be about theology of history.
 In other words, it must find resolution in ecclesiology or indeed the doctrine of Incarnation.
 Is God allowed (conceptually, theologically) to persist in covenant love with a “stiff-necked people,” as Moses convinced the Lord to do in Exodus 32?
-But if we answer that questions one way for ourselves, how can we answer less mercifully for others in Christendom?
+But if we answer that question one way for ourselves, how can we answer less mercifully for others in Christendom?
 We would have to tell Jesus to stop trying to gather, as a mother hen, those whose trust in God’s faithfulness is so audacious that they dare to “build the tombs of the prophets whom [their] ancestors killed” (Luke 13:34, 11:47).

 As a Roman Catholic reading Goossen from the edge of the Mennonite community that formed me, the source of the dilemma he explicates seems obvious.
-The question of how to place or even date the movement reflects an ambivalence intrinsic to the Anabaptist-Mennonite stream of history: Just where do its people fits in to “the whole,” the Church catholic, or perhaps even humanity in all its dank yet fertile humus?
+The question of how to place or even date the movement reflects an ambivalence intrinsic to the Anabaptist-Mennonite stream of history: Just where do its people fit in to “the whole,” the Church catholic, or perhaps even humanity in all its dank yet fertile humus?
 This is a people that has regularly claimed to be called apart from worldliness, from Constantinianism, from churches that once fell – and implicitly perhaps from the human condition itself.
 But lo and behold, the very effort to place and date this people conjures realities of patriarchy, ethnocentrism, or even worse.
 The churchly condition (kirchlichkeit) and the human condition not only turn out to be at work within this people, too.
 That, after all, is something so unsurprising that no serious Anabaptist theologian or honest Mennonite preacher could really deny it.
 More subtly and thornily – Goossen seems to be saying – the very act of demarcating this people turns out to replicate sinful and oppressive patterns.
 Unless...

 Unless the very premise of the endeavor is dubious, because Anabaptism cannot be neatly demarked at all.
 Unless Mennonite identity at its most authentic will only be evident within another frame.